MechaRex/logikaldb/README.md

 ## Basics of logic programming in LogikalDB
 To understand LogikalDB you first need to understand it's built-in logical programming system(Logikal), because it's components are used for both data modelling and querying:
 1. `vr(variableName: VariableName, variableType: Class<T>): Variable<T>` variable constructor:
-   - Logikal is optionally typed which means that T can be a concrete value or it can also be a dynamic type like `Value` which is a type alisa for Any?
+   - Logikal is typed which means that T can be a concrete value or it can also be a dynamic type like `Value` which is a type alisa for Any?
    - `val variable = vr("variable", String::class.java)`: creates a logical string variable called `variable`
 2. `eq(variable: Variable<T>, value: T): Goal` constraint:
-   - Logikal is optionally typed, so it supports both statically and dynamically created equality constraints
    - Goal is basically a synonym for constraint in the system
    - `eq(variable, 42)`: the `variable`'s value will be always `42`, so you can think of it as immutable assignment
    - `eq(firstVariable, secondVarliable)`: `firstVariable` will be tied to the `secondVariable`, which means that it doesn't matter which one is initialized.